writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 Benefits
 ^^^^^^^^

-- Five (5) tickets_, with additional available to purchase at a discounted rate of $500/ticket
+- Five (5) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
-- Most visible **sponsorship booth** location
+- Most visible **sponsorship booth** location.
-- Large logo included in intermission slides and on talk videos
+- Large logo included in intermission slides and on talk videos.
-- A large logo and long description (750 characters) on the conference website
+- A large logo and long description on the conference website.
-- Name included in welcome announcement in email newsletters and social media
+- Name included in welcome announcement in email newsletters and social media.
-- Five (5) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
+- Five (5) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
-- Sponsorship of a primary Write the Docs conference event
+- Sponsorship of a primary Write the Docs conference event.
-- Sponsorship promotion in Write the Docs Slack channel ahead of the conference
+- Sponsorship promotion in Write the Docs Slack channel ahead of the conference.
-- Sponsorship promotion in the Portland conference newsletter in conference welcome message
+- Sponsorship promotion in the Portland conference newsletter in conference welcome message.

 Other Sponsorship Opportunities